-This technical basis document (TBD) is Part 5 of the Pinellas Plant's Site Profile.
+This TBD is Part 5 of the Pinellas Plant's Site Profile.
 A site profile provides a summary of information about a site that is relevant to the dose reconstruction process.

 The Pinellas Plant has been known by several names throughout its history.
 Those names include 908 Plant, Pinellas Peninsula Plant, GE X-ray Division-Florida (GEXF), GE Neutron Devices Department (GENDD), GE Neutron Devices (GEND), GE Pinellas Plant (GEPP), and the Pinellas Plant.
-For convenience, this TBD refers to the Pinellas Plant.